Roni003/Roni003/README.md

 # 👋 Hi, I'm Roni
-👨‍🎓 I am a final year BSc Computer Science student, planning on pursuing a master's degree in Advanced Computing.<br>
+👨‍🎓 I am a final year BSc Computer Science student, expecting to start a master's degree in Computing in 2025.<br>
 💭 Interested in backend development and cloud computing.<br>

 # 💻 Languages & Technologies: